open-civic/cdms-doc/ArchitectureOfUDMS.md

 an integrated and coherent way.
 We feel that it is a sensible and safe bet to start every our technical decision based on a default Spring integration, do it "Spring way"!

-The project inevitably evolves into an exploration that covers full gamut of Spring, including JPA/Spring Data for data access, Spring AOP for modular code development, Caching, Spring Security, Spring Session, and Spring Cloud for service discovery and scalability.
+The project inevitably evolved into an exploration that covers full gamut of Spring, including JPA/Spring Data for data access, Spring AOP for modular code development, Caching, Spring Security, Spring Session, and Spring Cloud for service discovery and scalability.

 GraphQL was discovered along the way, as a notable exception - a technology that is not Java centric and is not yet natively integrated with Spring.
 But we feel that GraphQL is a promising nascent technology, which evolves Web Service and Restful paradigm.
-We feel that GraphQL addresses many inefficiencies and pain points associated with Restful service and UI development, particularly relevant for OpenCivic products that are often required to deal with large sets of diverse data.
+We feel that GraphQL addresses many inefficiencies and pain points associated with Restful service and UI development, particularly relevant in OpenCivic domain that is expected to deal with large sets of diverse data.

 We also drew inspiration from modern UI frameworks like Angular/React in their event handling and reactive data-binding,